csebooks/c-programming/content.en/c-instructions/_index.md

 The variables and constants together are called ‘operands’.
 While executing an arithmetic statement the operands on right hand side are operated upon by the ‘arithmetic operators’ and the result is then assigned, using the assignment operator, to the variable on left-hand side.

-A C arithmetic statement could be of three types.
+An arithmetic statement could be of three types.
 These are as follows:

 - Integer mode arithmetic statement – In this statement all operands are either integer variables or integer constants.